Full Course description

 Kristiane Ravn Frost – Has worked with supporting people and plants in their growth since the eighties.
 Her primary inspirations has been Macrobiotics and the One straw revolution of Masanabu Fukuoka.
 In 2017 she did her first PDC and discovered that permaculture design just was another way of expressing the same essens: Well-being and abundance are a natural consequence of living according to the laws of nature.

 The venue belongs to the aspiring ecovillage, Avnø Oasis, which is in the process of growing 3 legs: A co-housing community, regenerative enterprises and Avnø Højskole, who’s focus is on health, lifeskills, sustainability & regenerative enterprises.
-The next door neighbour is Avnø Naturcenter and the whole area is protected.
+The next door neighbour is Avnø Naturcenter.
+The whole area around the ecovillage is protected.
 A phenomenal environment to learn about design and practice sustainable living.
 Read more about the venue here.

 The cost for the tuition is based on gift-economy, where participants are invited to contribute what they can afford and are willing to pay.
-The cost of putting on the course means we need to raise an average of 3500dkk (€470) per adult for tuition and 2500 per child.
-However we invite you to propose how much you would like to contribute somewhere in the range of 2000 dkk (€270) to 5000 dkk (€670).
-We encourage those of you, who can contribute more to do so, which should allow us to cover our costs.
+The cost of putting on the course means we need to raise an average of DKK 3500 (€470) per person.
+However we invite you to propose how much you would like to contribute somewhere in the range of DKK 2000 (€270) to DKK 5000 (€670).
+We encourage those of you, who can contribute more to do so to allow for others to pay less.
 If there is a shortfall in the final sum (which by experience is unlikely), we will request the shortfall to be covered anonymously via a magic hat process.
 This process is part of the permaculture ethos, which allows people to pay according to their capacity, while meeting the needs of the hosts, teachers, etc.

 - Ideal contribution per adult: DKK 3500 (€470)